syncfusion-content/flutter-docs/Flutter/range-selector/basic-features.md

 ## Initial values

-The values that initially selected in the range selector.
+It represents the values that initially selected in the range selector.
 The range selector's thumb is drawn corresponding to this value.

 N> For date values, the range selector does not have auto interval support.
 So, it is mandatory to set `interval`, `dateIntervalType`, and `dateFormat` for date values.